kyverno/chainsaw/.release-notes/main.md

     - `null` means inherit the current cluster
     - an empty string means the default cluster
 - Made default timeouts part of the schemas
+- Added support to fail fast at the test level (test will be skipped if a previous error was already reported)

 ## 🔧 Fixes 🔧